pereira-gha/activefire/README.md

 This will show the results to your model.

-If you face the message `[ERROR] Dont match X - Y` thit means that a mask or a prediction is missing.
+If you face the message `[ERROR] Dont match X - Y` this means that a mask or a prediction is missing.
 Make sure all predictions produced by your model have a corresponding mask.

 ## Compare against the Groundtruth